xperiments/p1touch/README.md

 3. **Connect Button**:

-   - On the web page, locate and click the "Connect" button to establish a connection between your computer and the P1Touch Screen.
+   - On the web page, locate and click the "Connect" button to establish a connection between your computer and the xtouch screen.

-4. **Select P1Touch Serial Port**:
+4. **Select xtouch serial Port**:

    - After clicking "Connect," a list of available serial ports will be displayed.
-Choose the one asigned to your P1Touch to establish a connection with the touch screen.
+Choose the one asigned to your xtouch so establish a connection with the touch screen.

-5. **Install P1Touch**:
+5. \**Install xtouch*s:

-   - Once you've selected the correct serial port, click the "Install P1Touch" button on the web page.
+   - Once you've selected the correct serial port, click the "Install xtouch"sbutton on the web page.
 This will initiate the installation process.

 6. **Installation Completion**: